Creating Grids with QGIS

 Select 'Fit Segment width' (This selection creates the grid lines automatically.
 It adjusts the spacing between the gridlines based on the map extent by calculating and selecting the best intervals to display.
 This ensures the correct spacing between the grid lines whenever the map scale is adjusted or changes.)

-At the top of the 'Map grid Properties' interface, Click the 'Enable grid' off, then back on to display the gridlines
+Navigate to the top of the 'Map grid Properties' interface, then click the 'Enable grid' off, then back on to display the gridlines.

-Minimum & Maximum Values (By default these ranges are min (50) & max (100).
+Minimum & Maximum Values: (By default these ranges are provided.
 They are the range of distances that is searched to discover the best grid intervals.
 These values can be adjusted to suit your map needs.

-Select 'Map Units' (You determine the distance between the grid references based on the CRS for the X and Y direction.)
+Select 'Map Units' (You determine the distance between the gridlines.
+The interval gridlines (i.e decimal, measured degrees, etc.) will display based on the CRS you selected).

-X: the number of intervals between coordinates (i.e. the distance between geographic coordinates in the X direction)
+X: The number of intervals between coordinates in the x direction

-Y: the number of intervals between coordinates (i.e. the distance between geographic coordinates in the Y direction)Scroll to Frame toggle
+Y: The number of intervals between coordinates in the y direction

 Frame style: Choose a style (i.e. Interior and Exterior Ticks)